stratis-storage/stratis-docs/content/multi-threading.md

 same time: one command to delete a filesystem and the other to rename the same filesystem.
 If both commands are being handled in separate threads each will read the same data based on the filesystem object.
 Then, either one may enter the engine mutex.
-If the rename action enters the mutex first, it will be the first to place a message on the dbus channel.
+If the rename task enters the mutex first, it will be the first to place a message on the dbus channel.
 The DbusTreeHandler will remove the rename message first and then the remove message placed on the dbus channel after the remove request completes.
 Clearly,